 Our goal is to foster the translation of academic innovations for real-world implementation to address climate change.

 “Climate change is the defining issue of our time.
-By supporting researchers working on developing solutions to reduce methane emissions, we can slow down global warming within years and ensure a healthier planet for future generations. ” - ELIZABETH R. GERSTNER
+By supporting researchers working on developing solutions to reduce methane and plastic emissions, we can slow down global warming within years and ensure a healthier planet for future generations. ” - ELIZABETH R. GERSTNER

 Grants listed below may be from the Gerstner Family Foundation or another Gerstner family philanthropic vehicle.
 Amounts may reflect cumulative annual grants or multi-year grants.
 To see annual amounts, please see listings of grants paid each year.